-For any adjustments you enter in column c, you must prepare an explanation and submit it with your return.
-See the section that follows for examples of the adjustments that you are required to enter in column c.

-■ Column d.
+For any adjustments you enter in column c, you must prepare Schedule 5K - Shareholder's Pro Rata Share of Additions and Subtractions on pages 8 and 9 of Form 5S and submit it with your return.
+See the section that follows for examples of the adjustments that you are required to enter in column c. ■ Column d.
 Wisconsin Amount - Combine the amount in column b with any adjustment in column c and enter the result in column d.